karlijnjansen123/Applied-ML-Template/README.md

 ### Send a request
 There are two ways to send a request to the API:
-1. Use the link defined above and put "/docs" behind the URL to view the automated documentation in the swagger UI.
+1. Use the URL defined above and put "/docs" behind the URL to view the automated documentation in the swagger UI.
 2. Send a curl request via the terminal

 Below there is an example or such a curl request and the corresponding response body of the API.